enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-1/index.md

 In this first step, we will show you that `webspicy` is a simple HTTP client, a bit like `curl`.
 The difference is that it allows making *assertions* about the content received from an API.

-If you completed step 0, you should be able to reach our API example with curl:
+If you completed the intro, you should be able to reach our API example with curl:

 ```bash
 curl http://127.0.0.1:3000/version